zhang0xf/bonephysics-docs/sphinx/source/installation.rst

 1. Open `Blender` and go to **Edit > Preferences > Add-ons**.
 2. Locate **Bone Physics** in the list and uncheck the box to disable it.
-3. manually delete the extension folder from your `Blender` extension directory:
+3. Manually delete the extension folder from your `Blender` extension directory:
 4. Restart `Blender`

 .. note::